-June 26, 2015 Written Examination: Application Process
+June 24, 2016 Written Examination: Application Process

-- Applications will be accepted on-line at www.abog.org beginning September 1, 2014.
-Late fees will apply to applications received after 5 pm CDT October 18, 2014.
-The final day applications will be accepted is 5 pm CST December 18, 2014. - 2.
+- 1. Applications will be accepted on-line at www.abog.org beginning September 1, 2015.
+Late fees will apply for applications received after 5 pm (CDT) October 16, 2015.
+No application will be accepted after 5 pm (CST) December 18, 2015. - 2.
 The total fee (application and examination) must be paid by credit card through the ABOG website at the time of application.
 If an applicant is found to be ineligible to take the examination, the examination portion of the fee will be refunded.
-The application fee is not refundable nor will it be credited toward a subsequent application. - The applicant must supply ABOG with an email address as part of the application process.
-It is the candidate's responsibility to notify ABOG of any change in this address. - 4.
-A fellowship affidavit form will automatically print during the application process.
-The form must be signed by the current Program Director, and faxed to the ABOG office.
-This form serves to document satisfactory completion or near completion of the fellowship training.
-(The candidate must use a computer with connection to a printer.) - 5.
-Following submission of the on-line application form and payment of the appropriate fee, the candidate's application will be considered in accordance with the requirements in effect for that year.
-(See below.)
-The candidate will be notified of admissibility to the written examination.
+The application fee is not refundable nor will it be credited toward a subsequent application. - 3.
+The applicant must supply ABOG with an email address as part of the application process and to notify ABOG of any change in this address. - 4.
+Following submission of the online application form and payment of the appropriate fee, the candidate's application will be considered in accordance with the requirements in effect for that year (see below).
+The candidate will be notified of admissibility to the written examination. - 5.
 Two business days after the candidate has received the email notification of acceptance, the candidate should contact Pearson VUE to obtain a seat for the examination.
 Instructions for contacting Pearson VUE will be included in the acceptance email.

-The ABOG reserve on Seats at the Pearson VUE centers expires March 25, 2015.
+The ABOG reserve on seats at the Pearson VUE centers expires March 25, 2016.
 After that date it will be harder for candidates to reserve a seat at their preferred site.
-Seats in individual cities are limited, and are assigned on a "first come, first served" basis.
-ABOG will not refund any portion of the test fee if a candidate is not able to reserve a seat at their preferred testing center.
+Seats in individual cities are limited and are assigned on a "first come, first served" basis.
+ABOG will not refund any portion of the test fee if a candidate cannot reserve a seat at their preferred testing center.

-June 26, 2015 Written Examination: Requirements
+June 24, 2016 Written Examination: Requirements

-Each of the following is a requirement for a Fellow in Reproductive Endocrinology and Infertility to sit for the subspecialty examination.
+Each of the following is a requirement for a Fellow in FPMRS to sit for the subspecialty examination.
 The Fellow must meet all of the requirements in effect during the year for which admission to the written examination is requested.

-- Basic Written Test To be admissible for the subspecialty written examination, the candidate must have passed the written examination for Basic Certification by the ABOG. - Length of Training The candidate must have been registered with ABOG, and have completed a minimum of 32 of 36 months of training, or will have completed training in an ABOG-accredited fellowship program in Reproductive Endocrinology and Infertility no later than September 30 of the same year the written test is taken.
+- Basic Written Test To be admissible for the subspecialty written examination, the candidate must have passed the ABOG written examination for Basic Certification in Obstetrics and Gynecology. - 2.
+Length of Training The candidate must have been registered with ABOG, and have either (a) completed a minimum of 32 of 36 months of fellowship training, or (b) will have completed training in an ACGME-accredited fellowship program in FPMRS no later than September 30 of the same year the written test is taken. - Leaves of Absence Leaves of absence and vacation may be granted to Fellows by their Program Director in accordance with local policy.
+The total of leaves of absence must not exceed either 8 weeks in each of the first two years, 6 weeks in the third year, or a total of 15 weeks over the three years of fellowship.